16 Of The Best Things To Do In Arusha, Tanzania

-Arusha is a typical small, dusty Sub-Saharan African town and that is part of its charm.
-Set at the foot of Mount Meru, it has bustling markets next to old, rather dilapidated colonial buildings interspersed with more modern shops, all set on pot-holed roads filled with hooting taxis and crazy drivers.
+Arusha in Tanzania is a typical small, dusty, Sub-Saharan African town, which is part of its charm.
+Set at the foot of Mount Meru, it has bustling markets next to old, rather dilapidated colonial buildings interspersed with more modern shops.
+All are set on pot-holed roads filled with hooting taxis and crazy drivers.
 It's hard not to feel the beat of Africa here.

-First settled in the 1830s by the Maasai people, the town was conquered by the Germans in the early 1900s, who built the fort (Boma) which still stands.
-The British took the town during WW1 and it remained in their hands until independence was granted to the then Tanganyika in 1961.
-In July 2006, Arusha was declared a city by Tanzania.
+The town of Arusha was first settled in the 1830s by the Maasai people.
+Then, in the early 1900s, the town was conquered by the Germans, who built the fort (Boma), which still stands.
+The British took the town during WW1 and remained in their hands until independence was granted to the then Tanganyika in 1961.
+In July 2006, Tanzania declared Arusha a city.
 This chequered past adds to the mixture of architecture and culture still found here.

-Slap-bang in the middle of Arusha is the Clock Tower circle.
-Built-in the 1950s, urban legend has it that this is the central point between Cape Town and Cairo.
+Slap-bang in the middle of Arusha is the Clock Tower Circle.
+Built in the 1950s, urban legend has it that this is the central point between Cape Town (South Africa) and Cairo.
 It's not really, but it's a cool story and an easy meeting point for tourists and locals alike.

 Getting Around

 There are taxis aplenty in Arusha.
 Most are unmetered, so be sure to establish a fare before you get in.
 It's not advisable to walk in Arusha at night and in some areas of town in the day – muggings and pick-pocketing happen here, so leave your valuables at your accommodation.
-Speak to the Tanzania Tourist Board in Boma Road, or your hosts, to get a feel of where to go and where to avoid.
+Speak to the Tanzania Tourist Board on Boma Road or your hosts to get a feel of where to go and where to avoid.

 Looking for a spot to catch up on Facebook, send an e-mail to the family back home, and enjoy a cup of coffee and a piece of cake while you're doing it?